oliverswitzer/phoenix_heroku_template/README.md

 To quickly make this boilerplate yours, I've provided a setup script that makes it a breeze to rename this app to your desired named.

-Just clone the repo, run `./setup.sh` and follow the prompts!
+Just clone the repo, run `./setup.sh` and follow the prompts for renaming and automatically deploying to Heroku!

 If you'd prefer to do the renames manually, feel free to follow along [here](#manual-app-rename)